CPAP machines and ventilators recalled over potentially dangerous foam

-AMSTERDAM, NETHERLANDS (WTEN0) – Philips Respironics has issued a recall on thousands of ventilators and CPAP machines.
+AMSTERDAM, NETHERLANDS (WTEN) – Philips Respironics has issued a recall on thousands of ventilators and CPAP machines.
 The recall only affects units sold in the United States.

 The units affected include specific Philips Bi-Level Positive Airway Pressure (Bi-Level PAP), Continuous Positive Airway Pressure (CPAP), and mechanical ventilators.
 The issue stems from potential health risks related to the polyester-based polyurethane (PE-PUR) sound abatement foam component in these devices.